Law & Order season 23: Production

 It was announced that Law & Order was renewed for a twenty-third season on April 10, 2023.
 Production on this season was delayed due to the 2023 Writers Guild of America strike and subsequent joint 2023 SAG-AFTRA strike, the writers' rooms for the Law & Order franchise did not return until after a deal was struck with the Writers Guild in October 2023.
-It was announced that Rick Eid was returning as show runner/executive producer and once SAG-AFTRA struck a deal, allowing actors to return to work; production would begin on the show the week after Thanksgiving, which put NBC setting the premiere date for January 18, 2024.
+It was announced that Rick Eid was returning as showrunner/executive producer and once SAG-AFTRA struck a deal, allowing actors to return to work; production would begin on the show the week after Thanksgiving, which put NBC setting the premiere date for January 18, 2024.
 Due to the longevity of the strikes, NBC cut the episode number of the season down from twenty-two episodes to thirteen.

 Cast changes

 Sam Waterston (pictured) has appeared in 405 credited episodes on the flagship series alone.
 He also portrayed McCoy in: the TV movie "Exiled", had two crossover appearances on Homicide: Life on the Street, and on spinoff series': SVU (4 episodes) and Trial by Jury (2 episodes).